janus-idp/backstage-plugins/plugins/notifications-backend/README.md

-# myplugin
+# Notifications

-Welcome to the myplugin backend plugin!
+Welcome to the Notifications backend plugin!

 ## Getting started